9-2018

 The Old Mix Beats the New Mix

 We’ve always felt that this album was not nearly as well recorded as the albums that followed.
-Why that would be we would never pretend to know.
+Why that would be the case we do not pretend to know.
 It was a long time ago.
 Who on earth has the arrogance to think they know precisely what went wrong?
 (I could actually name a few people but the less said about them the better.)

 It turns out the remixed pressings we’d been selling for years were not the way to hear this album at its best.
 Neil wanted his voice to sound clearer and more present than the first mix, but the approach the engineers took to increase the clarity and presence was simply to boost the middle and upper midrange, a boost that seriously compromises the wonderful Tubey Magic found in the rich lower midrange of the original mix.